mrocklin/blog/_posts/work/2016-12-31-dask-images.md

 <Client: scheduler="scheduler-address:8786" processes=10 cores=80>
 ```

-And lets go ahead and bring in all of our images, persisting the array into
+And let's go ahead and bring in all of our images, persisting the array into
 concrete data in memory.

 ```python